c3c1l1a/Webpack-starter-kit/README.md

 - `npx hint .` : for the `html` codebase and use of best practices.
 - `npx stylelint "**/*.{css,scss}"` :  for the `css` codebase and use of best practices. you can add
 - `npx eslint .` :  for the `JavaScript` codebase and use of best practices.
--  > Note that you can add `--fix` keyword to the command for `Css` and/or `JavaScript` to make sure that you avoid all errors comming from your `code editor`
+-  > Note that you can add `--fix` keyword to the command for `CSS` and/or `JavaScript` to make sure that you avoid all errors comming from your `code editor`

 ## Authors